 Google Shopping allows you to compare the prices of chocolate products from different online retailers.
 It also provides information on shipping costs so you can compare the bottom line.

 Try to minimize shipping costs

-Sometimes, you can minimize costs by ordering a larger quantity of chocolates that qualify for free shipping, or if you are ordering from a specialty grocer or importer, you can qualify for free shipping by adding other Italian products that you use all the time (olive oil, vinegars, sauces, cookies, pastas, etc.) to your order.
+Sometimes, you can minimize costs by ordering a larger quantity of chocolates that qualify for free shipping, or if you are ordering from a specialty grocer or importer, you can qualify for free shipping by adding other Italian products that you use all the time (olive oil, vinegar, sauces, cookies, pasta, etc.) to your order.

 Since they import in bulk, purchasing from U.S. specialty Italian food importers may help defray some of the cost of shipping (as opposed to buying directly from retailers in Italy).